JohnEricson/dotfiles/README.md

 ## Keyboard shortcuts

 ### Windows/Linux Gnome

+Verified to work with Windows 11 and Ubuntu 24.10.
 The Win button here is also called the Super button on Linux.

 | Keyboard Shortcut | Description |
 |-------------------|-------------|
 | Win               | Open Start meu.
 Search for apps to start |